kennylevinsen/greetd/README.md

 ### Login

 Attempts to log the user in.
-The specofied command will be run with the specified environment as the requested user if login is successful.
+The specified command will be run with the specified environment as the requested user if login is successful.
 The greeter must exit if the login is a success to permit this to happen.

 ```